Aibek-Kozhonberdiev/final-project/README.md

 ## Database Configuration

 This project is originally written in SQLite.
-But it's better to use MongoDB, you can set your database settings in the `.env` file
+But it's better to use MySql, you can set your database settings in the `.env` file

 ## Middleware